Juniper/healthbot-rules/juniper_official/Solutions/Pfe-wedge-detection/README.md

 ## Pfe-wedge-detection rules

-### Rule name: check-pfe-misc-events
-		> Description: "Using this rule the Misc pfe events will be monitored"
-		> Synopsis: "Misc pfe events monitor"
-		> Rule file name: pfe-misc-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors PFE MISC syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-alarms
-		> Description: "Using this rule the pfe alarms will be monitored"
-		> Synopsis: "PFE alarms monitor"
-		> Rule file name: pfe-alarms-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors PFE Alarms syslog messages as per the GROK patterns defined by the user.
-### Rule name: check-pfe-xmchip-events
-		> Description: "Using this rule the xmchip events will be monitored"
-		> Synopsis: "xmchip events monitor"
-		> Rule file name: xmchip-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors XMCHIP syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-eachip-events
-		> Description: "Using this rule the eachip events will be monitored"
-		> Synopsis: "eachip events monitor"
-		> Rule file name: eachip-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors eachip syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-qsfp-events
-		> Description: "Using this rule the qsfp events will be monitored"
-		> Synopsis: "qsfp events monitor"
-		> Rule file name: qsfp-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors QSFP syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-luchip-events
-		> Description: "Using this rule the luchip events will be monitored"
-		> Synopsis: "luchip events monitor"
-		> Rule file name: luchip-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors luchip syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-snmp-events
-		> Description: "Using this rule the snmp events will be monitored"
-		> Synopsis: "snmp events monitor"
-		> Rule file name: pfe-snmp-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors PFE SNMP syslog events as per the GROK patterns defined by the user.
 ### Rule name: check-pfe-rpd-events
 		> Description: "Using this rule the rpd events will be monitored"
 		> Synopsis: "rpd events monitor"